TranPhucVinh/C/Physical layer/Thread/Semaphore/README.md

 # Fundamental concepts

-Semaphore is a technique to manage concurrent threads by using an integer value, which is known as a semaphore.
-The semaphore number is shared between thread to achieve synchronization in the multithread environment.
+Semaphore is a technique to manage concurrent threads or process by using an integer value, which is known as a semaphore.
+The semaphore number is shared between thread or process to achieve synchronization in the multithread environment.

 The semaphore number can be accessed only through â standard atomic operations ``wait()`` and ``signal()``.